 Look in your own community for local historical societies and heritage organizations.

 The Trust's book Well-Preserved, A Manual of Principles and Practice for Architectural Conservation is an excellent resource for anyone considering doing conservation work.
-In addition, the Ministry of Tourism and Culture provides technical bulletins and preservation approaches.
-The Canadian Association of Professional Heritage Consultants (CAPHC) offers a publication with tendering guidelines for hiring a heritage consultant.
+In addition, the Ministry of Tourism, Culture and Sport provides technical bulletins and preservation approaches.
+The Canadian Association of Heritage Professionals (CAHP) offers a publication with tendering guidelines for hiring a heritage consultant.

 An accredited restoration architect or heritage consultant will make the restoration work more cost-efficient (i.e. when and how to restore).
 They are also able to make informed decisions about appropriate restoration techniques that will maintain the heritage value and character of the building.